A Paradigm Shift to Assembly-like Finite Element Model Updating: Introduction

-In order to establish the feasibility, goodness and efficiency of this method, a comparison between the proposed {assembly-like} and the traditional direct approaches is needed.
-This comparison should verify the performance, in terms of model improvement, and its efficiency, in terms of computational power used {(so model complexity) and iterations needed for convergence.}
+In order to establish the feasibility, goodness and efficiency of this method, a comparison between the proposed {assembly-like} and the traditional direct approaches is needed. {This comparison verifies performance in terms of model improvement and efficiency in terms of (i) a normalised, non-time-based cost proxy, the Equivalent Full-Wing Evaluations (EFWE), which aggregates model-evaluation counts with solver-reported model complexity (active DOFs/equations) and allocated memory, and (ii) the distribution of model evaluations across subassembly versus full-assembly models required for convergence.}

+{Given the aforementioned motivation, the novelty of this work is to propose and assess a framework for the assembly-like FEMU against the classical direct approach to show its goodness and efficiency.}